 Half-Life and Metabolism

 Most of the metabolism of Percocet takes place in the liver.
 This can be concerning because of the presence of acetaminophen in Percocet and acetaminophen’s proven long-term effects on the liver.
 Evidence of acetaminophen-related liver damage has affected the dosing of Percocet, and the amount of acetaminophen per tablet is reduced compared to previous decades.
 The oxycodone itself metabolizes into two metabolites: oxymorphone and noroxycodone.
-These metabolites process out of the liver quickly.
+The liver processes out these metabolites quickly.

-Physiological factors that can affect the metabolism of Percocet include:
+Physiological factors that can affect the metabolism of Percocet:

 - Age: The older the patient, the slower the metabolism.